PeterOlsen1/csci5123-proj/README.md

 ## our additions
 In addition to the 8 files above, we have 3 more python notebook files that are to be run
-1) baseline.ipynb
+1) frequency.ipynb
 2) item_item.ipynb
 3) interpret_results.ipynb

-The results of this are displayed at the end of the interpret_results.ipynb file, where the original, baseline, and item item predictions are measured with a handful of different metrics
+The results of this are displayed at the end of the interpret_results.ipynb file, where the original, frequency, and item item predictions are measured with a handful of different metrics